Freskoko/CycleTrafficWeather/INF161report.md

 -----------------------------------

 - *Summer*
-<p> From the months, a 0/1 coloumn that specificed if it is summer or not was added (June-July)
+<p> From the months, a 0/1 column that specified if it is summer or not was added (June-July)

 </p>
 Range: 0/1